0xJasonMurray/validatePuppetCsr/README.md

 the policy based autosigning features of the puppet master.

 Note: This has been tested on AWS using a Ubuntu 14.04 LTS server image.

+## Puppet Master Side

+Copy the validate-puppet.py file to /etc/puppet

+Add the following lines to the master section of the /etc/puppet/puppet.conf
+file:

+    [master]
+    autosign = /etc/puppet/validate-puppet.py

 ## Client Side Configuration